-For both home and business owners, security cameras can offer great peace of mind.
-Knowing that there is an electronic eye safeguarding your business at all times, especially when you can’t be there, can help you sleep soundly at night.
+Security cameras, like motion-activated cameras, can offer great peace of mind for home and business owners.
+Knowing that an electronic eye is always safeguarding your business, especially when you can’t be there, can help you sleep soundly at night.

-If something happens, you have the evidence you need to hopefully catch the culprit and recover your property.
-If you have a motion detection CCTV camera with a real-time alerting feature, you know that you will be informed instantly if an intruder is on the premises or a break-in is taking place.
+If something happens, you have the evidence to catch the culprit and hopefully recover your property.
+If you have a motion detection CCTV camera with a real-time alerting feature, you will be instantly informed if an intruder is on the premises or a break-in is taking place.
 Unless that happens, you know your business is safe.

-However, your security cameras can only perform this extremely important role if they are installed correctly.
-Many business owners think that their premises and property are protected, only to find that their cameras were installed in the wrong places.
+However, your security cameras can only perform this extremely important role if installed correctly.
+Many business owners think their premises and property are protected, only to find that their cameras were installed incorrectly.
 Until something happens, they don’t think to check whether:

-In some cases, security cameras are trained on completely the wrong parts of the building.
-You may have assumed that a burglar will try to enter through the back door – possibly because the front is very well lit of visible from the road – so you focus all camera activity in that spot.
-What this means is that if entry is forced elsewhere, such as the front of the building or from a side window, you won’t be informed by the motion detector sensors on your cameras, nor do you have evidence to provide to the police or your insurance company.
+In some cases, security cameras are trained on the wrong parts of the building.
+You may have assumed that a burglar will try to enter through the back door – possibly because the front is very well-lit or visible from the road – so you focus all camera activity in that spot.
+This means that if entry is forced elsewhere, such as the front of the building or from a side window, the motion detector sensors won’t inform you on your cameras, nor do you have evidence to provide to the police or your insurance company.

-Obviously, every business premises is different.
-This is true of the layout and arrangement of buildings, doors and windows and also in terms of the risks and dangers facing each business.
-In order to assess the most effective places to install your surveillance cameras, it’s recommended to carry out a risk assessment.
+Every business premises is different.
+This is true of the layout and arrangement of buildings, doors and windows and the risks and dangers facing each business.
+To assess the most effective places to install your surveillance cameras, it’s recommended to carry out a risk assessment.

 This will involve thinking like a potential criminal, going over every inch of the premises to work out where an intruder would be most likely to strike.
-Look at access, locks and security measures, lighting and other areas to identify weaknesses that an intruder could potentially exploit.
-You can seek advice from the police or a private security firm, or head online to find a checklist of security weak spots to look out for.
+Look at access, locks and security measures, lighting and other areas to identify weaknesses that an intruder could exploit.
+You can seek advice from the police or a private security firm or head online to find a checklist of weak security spots to look out for.